zealsprince/wrappers/README.md

 The Discarder type is used to suppress errors during JSON unmarshalling, allowing for automatic handling of invalid values without raising errors.

+Keep in mind, this scenario assumes that you will have to check if the value was discarded or not before proceeding with further operations.

+**It is safest to simply handle the Unmarshal error and not proceed with the data if it is invalid.**

 ```go
 // [...] package and imports